 For hardware implementations, the complete architecture can be optimized.
 An efficient implementation will minimize both the area used and the power consumption.
 Thus, the conversion process goal typically is focused around minimizing the operator word length.

-The floating-point to fixed-point workflow is currently integrated in the HDL Workflow Advisor that you have been introduced to in the tutorial Getting Started with MATLAB to HDL Workflow.
+The floating-point to fixed-point workflow is currently integrated in the HDL Workflow Advisor as described in Get Started with MATLAB to HDL Workflow.

 The floating-point to fixed-point conversion workflow in HDL Coder™ includes the following steps: